This post contains the bachelorette party advice that will help you throw the Bach that girls will be talking about for years!

 The best bachelorette trip is one that represents the bride and prioritizes the things that she likes and is known for.

-If the bride loves music, for example, think about incorporating kareoke, taking group music lessons or traveling to a music festival.
+If the bride loves music, for example, you can incorporate kareoke, take group music lessons or travel to a music festival.

 If your bride loves Disney, plan a Disney-themed party or a bachelorette trip to Disneyland or Disneyworld.